 Admissions to Reception class are dealt with by Bury Local Authority Children’s Services Admissions team, please refer to the link on the left for more information.
 For all other year groups please contact the school directly to request a registration form.
 If we have no available places for your child we will take your contact details and let you know as soon as one becomes available.

-Children with Statements of Special Educational Needs or an Education, Health & Care Plan will be given a place at the school named on their statement.
+Children with Special Educational Needs or an Education, Health & Care Plan will be given a place at the school named on their EHCP.

-- Children in public care (Looked After Children) and previously looked after children.
-Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order.
+1. Children in public care (Looked After Children) and previously looked after children.
+Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).

-- Children who will have an older brother or sister in the school in September 2013.
-For this purpose, a brother or sister may be a full or step-brother or a full or step-sister, living at the same address, at the time of admission.
+2. Children who will have an older brother or sister in the school in September 2020.
+For this purpose, a brother or sister may be a full or step-brother or a full or stepsister, living at the same address, at the time of admission.